Wildlife

 Ridge-nosed Rattlesnake, Crotalus willardi.

-The Ridge-nosed Rattlesnake (Crotalus willardi) is a venomous rattlesnake.
-In Arizona, it is found in “sky island” mountain ranges of southeastern Arizona.
-Adults are small, reaching up to 668 mm (26 inches) excluding the rattle.
+Ridge-nosed Rattlesnake (Crotalus willardi) is a small rattlesnake of southeastern sky-island ranges.
+Adults reach about 668 mm (26 inches), excluding the rattle.

-For field ID, look for a ridge of upturned scales along the top edge of the snout between the nostrils.
-Typical habitat includes Madrean evergreen woodland or Petran montane conifer forest, especially areas with abundant canopy cover and leaf litter near drainages.
+The name points to the best field mark: a raised ridge of scales along the top of the snout between the nostrils.
+Look for it in Madrean evergreen woodland or Petran montane conifer forest, especially shaded, leaf-littered drainages.

 Key detailWhat to look for